RICHicken/Secure_TCP_Chat/README.md

 ## How to use
 This *should* be able to build to any platform supported by go, I know it works on Windows and Linux.
+Please Note: this has mainly been tested for windows, there may be unexpected problems for other platforms (including linux)

 ### Server
 1. You will be prompted to specify a port number.